-- There must be parallel software to use that processor array and a million disks in parallel, - The system will have a petabyte of RAM, and - 100 terabytes/sec of IO bandwidth and an IO fabric to support it, and - 1,000,000 disk devices to deliver that bandwidth (at 100 MB/s/disk), and at least - 100,000 disks storing 100 PB of data produced and consumed by this peta-ops machine (at 1TB/disk) (note that this is 10x fewer than the number of disks required by the bandwidth requirement.)
+- the parallel software to use that processor array, - a petabyte of RAM, - 100 terabytes/sec of IO bandwidth and an IO fabric to support it, - 1,000,000 disk devices to deliver that bandwidth (at 100 MB/s/disk), - 100,000 disks storing 100 PB of data produced and consumed by this peta-ops machine (at 1TB/disk).

-The storage bandwidth number is daunting - a million disks to support the IO needs of a peta-scale processor.
-If a petascale system is configured with fewer disks, the processors will probably spend most of their time waiting for IO and memory - as is often the case today.
-There are precedents for such petabyte-scale distributed systems at Google, Yahoo!, and MSN Search [5].
+Indeed, these storage bandwidth numbers are daunting - a million disks to support the IO needs of a petascale processor.
+They indicate that the processors will be spending most of their time waiting for IO and memory - as is often the case today.
+There are precedents in such petabyte-scale distributed systems at Google, Yahoo!, and MSN Search [4].
 Those systems have tens of thousands of processing nodes (approximately a peta-ops) and have ~ 100,000 locally attached disks to deliver the requisite bandwidth.
 These are not commodity systems, but they are in everyday use in many datacenters.

-Once empirical or simulation data is captured, huge computational resources are needed to analyze the data and huge resources are needed to visualize the results.
+Once empirical or simulation data is captured, huge computational resources are needed to analyze the data and huge resources are needed to visualize the results of the data.
 Analysis tasks, involving petabytes of information require petascale storage and petascale IO bandwidth.
 Of course, the data needs to be reprocessed each time a new algorithm is developed and each time someone asks a fundamentally new question.
 That generates even more IO.

 Even more importantly, to be useful, these databases require an ability to process the information at a semantic level - rather than just being a collection of bytes.
-The data needs to be curated with metadata, stored under a schema with a controlled vocabulary, and need to be indexed and organized for quick and efficient temporal, spatial, and associative search.
+The data needs to be curated with metadata, stored under a schema with a controlled vocabulary, and it needs to be indexed and organized for quick and efficient temporal, spatial, and associative search.
 These peta-scale database systems will be a major part of any successful petascale computational facility and will require substantial software investment.